National Stadium of Peru: 2010 renovations

 The stadium underwent major renovations in 2010 in a bid to the 2015 Pan American Games which included the construction of 371 luxury boxes, 703 underground parking spaces, a new tower with a panoramic gourmet restaurant among other improvements.
 The renovations concluded in 2011.
 However, Toronto won the bidding process.
 The renovated stadium was inaugurated on 24 July 2011 with an U-20 match between Peru and Spain.
 The match was a 0–0 draw.
 Two months later on 5 September 2011, the senior national team played its first match in the renovated stadium against Bolivia.
-The match ended in a 2–2 draw with goals by Rinaldo Cruzado and Claudio Pizarro. it will be used for the opening and closing ceremonies for the 2019 Pan American Games and the 2019 Parapan American Games.
+The match ended in a 2–2 draw with goals by Rinaldo Cruzado and Claudio Pizarro.
+It was used for the opening and closing ceremonies for the 2019 Pan American Games and the 2019 Parapan American Games.
+It will host the Pan American Games again in 2027, which will be hosted by Lima.

 In addition to football, the Estadio Nacional is home to other sports.
 Sixteen Peruvian sporting federations are headquartered at the national stadium.
 These include the Boxing, Karate, Bodybuilding, Kung Fu, Taekwondo and Volleyball federations.
 They were temporarily relocated for the renovations of the stadium.